-Central topics in the course are;
+Central to the course are:

-- Different perspectives of creative concept development
+- Different perspectives on creative concept development

 - Factors that influence the creative process